LukeShortCloud/rootpages/src/programming/go.rst

       const MESSAGE_OF_THE_DAY string = "Unauthorized access is not allowed!"

--  Acryonyms should be uppercase.
+-  Acronyms should be uppercase.

    .. code-block:: go